Meet at the Tae Rak Aquaculture Centre (Lake Condah), and transfer to the Kurtonitj Indigenous Protected Area (IPA)

 Kurtonitj (meaning 'crossing place') is in the centre of the Budj Bim Cultural Landscape and has historical stone kooyang (eel) traps and stone channels, stone house sites and eel smoking trees.
-Your guide will show you these sites, as well as an area of lava flow featuring two weirs and a dam associated with trapping and holding kooyang.
+Your guide will show you these sites, as well as:

-After Lake Gorrie visit Budj Bim National Park, where yoru Gunditmara guide will lead a cultural walk with key features of interest including Lake Surprise, caves, surrounding forest, and native wildlife.
+Your guide will take you on a cultural walk with key features of interest including Lake Surprise, lava tunnels, caves, forest and wildlife including an extensive koala population.

-After visiting Budj Bim National Park, return to the Tae Rak Aquaculture Centre & Café for lunch.
+After visiting Budj Bim National Park, return to the Tae Rak Aquaculture Centre & Café for lunch (included).

-After lunch you will enjoy a Guided Cultural Walk of Tae Rak (Lake Condah) and the surrounding wetlands.
-Your guide will take you to the southern and eastern sides of the lake for a cultural talk and a look at the:
+After lunch, you will enjoy a Guided Cultural Walk of Tae Rak (Lake Condah) and the surrounding wetlands.
+Your guide will take you to the southern-western side of the lake for a cultural talk and a look at the:

 - Extensive range of stone aquaculture sites